technicalities/modern-love/README.md

 For a long time, sex and love followed a strict script.
 If you wanted to avoid spontaneous violence and life-long ostracision, you lived according to that script.
 The package varied over the years, but a recent form was: "find and love one person of the opposite gender and have sex with only them; live and breed with them forever; if you don't like sex then you are defective; if you find anything except genitals erotic then you are defective".

 A mass of brave people are to thank for this unprecedented latitude: mostly feminists and hippies and queers.
 However, the academic forms that have grown on these movements are by and large *totally unreadable*.
-So you're stuck trying to sift the blogosphere of its vast noise looking for signal.
+So you're stuck trying to sift the blogosphere of the predominating useless noise looking for [well-written](https://thingofthings.wordpress.com/tag/follow-ozymandias271-for-more-sad-gays/), [rigorous](http://theunitofcaring.tumblr.com/post/117203975026/pure-queers) signal.

 The options are actually never binary, and most of us find it hard to think about spectrums.
 Here is a visual approach.

 ---

-## Problems, Omissions
+### Problems, Omissions

 * Extra variables I haven't decided whether or how to include: